tomwechsler/KVM-Virtualization-with-Rocky-Linux/A06/06_Managing_virtual_storage_using_virsh.md

 The `virsh` command enables us to manipulate storage pools, volumes, and snapshots.

-Our DBA team has requested five additional storage volumes for the new CentOS 7 database VM.
-We want to create these in a new storage pool so we can manage and track the DBA team's storage resources in one place.
+Our DB team has requested five additional storage volumes for the new CentOS 7 database VM.
+We want to create these in a new storage pool so we can manage and track the DB team's storage resources in one place.
 We will also take a snapshot of our virtual machine after we add the storage, in case we need to roll back.

 #### Managing Storage Pools Using `virsh`

-We are going to create a new storage pool for the DBA team.
+We are going to create a new storage pool for the DB team.

 1. Let's take a look at our current inventory of storage pools:
     ```
     sudo virsh pool-list --all
     ```
-2. Let's create a new storage pool for the DBA team:
+2. Let's create a new storage pool for the DB team:
     ```
     sudo virsh pool-define-as DB_Team dir - - - - "/db/dbstorage"
     ```